Aniketh01/aniketh01.github.io/index.md

 <!-- <p style="color:red;"><i>From January 2020 onwards, I'm actively looking for Research Associate/Assitant/Internship position to exploring the general areas of networking, measurements, internet protocols and it's security extensions. <b>Email me</b> if you find an overlap of interests!</i></p> -->

 I am a first year CS PhD student in [Internet Analytics group](http://people.networks.imdea.org/~narseo_vallina/research.html) at the IMDEA Networks Institute and University Carlos III de Madrid, Madrid, Spain advised by [Dr. Narseo Vallina-Rodriguez](http://www1.icsi.berkeley.edu/~narseo/).
-I emperically measure and analysis the privacy and security risks of Mobile and Networked systems.
+I emperically measure and analysis the privacy and security risks of Mobile and Networked systems with a focus on data use.

 Prior to joining IMDEA, I was a Remote Research Intern at Rochester Institute of Technology, USA collaborating with the awesome [Tijay](https://taejoong.github.io) and also a Research Associate Intern at the IIJ Innovation Institute (IIJ-II), collaborating with the amazing [Hajime](https://www.iij-ii.co.jp/members/tazaki.html).
 My work was focused on Email and DNS Security extensions, and Process-based Isolation with Linux Unikernels.